rsdoiel/lablr/README.md

-# lablr - Lourdes and Bertha's Light-weight Repository
+# LaBLR - Lourdes and Bertha's Light-weight Repository

-**lablr** is a light weight personal repository for managing digital objects such as photos of family and friends.
+**LaBLR** is a light weight personal repository for managing digital objects such as photos of family and friends.
 It is named and created for Lourdes and Bertha to manage their treasure trove of